THIS IS WHERE YOUR JOURNEY BEGINS

 The group lead themselves through the show caverns.

-Groups are led through the show caverns by experienced mine guides.
+Groups are taken through the show caverns by experienced mine guides.

 SEMI-DEEP LEVEL VISIT

-A part guided tour of the show mine and simple caving activity.
-The group wear helmets and lamps, will be crawling in places and also get a little dirty.
+A part guided tour of the show mine combined with a simple caving activity.
+The group wear helmets, lamps and overalls; they will be crawling in places and will get a little dirty.

 DEEP LEVEL VISIT

-The group are kitted out with helmets, lamps, overalls and wellies and go on a caving activity, involving crawling and scrambling down to 200ft underground, through cave and mine workings.
+The group are kitted out with helmets, lamps, overalls and wellies and go on a caving activity, involving crawling and scrambling down to 200ft underground, through ancient cave and mine workings.
 A parent or legal guardian must accompany their child.

 LOCATION FOR TV & FILM

 After you’ve unearthed the hidden world of the caves and discovered the delights of The Lamproom Café, it seems silly not to make the most of all that the Royal Forest of Dean and surrounding areas have to offer.
 Discover more nature, discover new adventures, discover more history and discover how far your legs can take you on one of many stunning walking routes.
 Discover it all: